Serving Salt Lake, Utah, & Davis Counties

 What is an approach to value?

-The three most common approaches to value are the sales comparison approach, cost approach and income approach.
+Appraisers don't just pull numbers out of a hat; they use structured methodologies.
+The three most common strategies are the sales comparison approach, the cost approach, and the income approach.

 What is the sales comparison approach?